sderosiaux/my-values/README.md

 ## What is this?

-This is my personal declaration of values - the principles I strive to live by and the foundation for how I approach work, relationships, and life.
+This is my personal declaration of values - the principles that drive me every day and the foundation for how I approach work, relationships, and life.
+These are the values I embody and encourage everyone working with me at Conduktor to adopt.
 By sharing these values openly, I hope to:

 - Create deeper connections with like-minded individuals
 - Foster more authentic and meaningful collaborations